marviflame/marviflame/README.md

 ### Holla, I'm Marvelous Olaoluwa! 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Kubernetes Microservices
 - 🌱 I’m currently learning Cloudformation, Terraform and Kubernetes
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on building food App
 - 🤔 I’m looking for help with managing microservice on Kubernetes
 - 💬 Ask me about any Tech related stuff
 - 📫 How to reach me: WhatsApp +234 703 853 4945